 In Ethiopia, the Prime Minister, Dr Abiy Ahmed is working on that.

-Nominated to the Nobel Peace Prize due to the important reform since he achieved the government of the country.
+Prime Minister Dr Abiy Ahmed Ali of Ethiopia won the 2019 Nobel Peace Prize due to big achievements as peace with Eritrea and other important reform since he achieved the government of the country.

 Some of the most important Reforms includes:

 unbanning political parties, releasing imprisoned journalists and prosecuting officials accused of torture, fight against corruption, assigning Sahle-Work Zewde and a president of Ethiopian and half of the ministerials directed by women.